On the domain interval \((4, 6)\).

 Instead of talking about \(\epsilon \), we will use limit notation to talk about expected values.

-FOr now, we are figuring out how to talk about “small” numbers.
+For now, we are figuring out how to talk about “small” numbers.

 Let \(\epsilon > 0\) be a small positive number.
 Consider the corresponding interval, \((4 - \epsilon , 4 + \epsilon )\).